TouK/nussknacker/docs/Configuration.md

   "fraud": "streaming",
 }
 ```
-For each category you have to define its processing type (`streaming` in examples above).
+For each category you have to define its scenario type (`streaming` in examples above).
 You can read about processing
 types and their configurations below.

 ### Process Toolbar Configuration